ppkantorski/TradingView-Alerts/README.md

 The `config.json` file is used to configure the behavior of TradingViewAlerts.
 You can define the following parameters:

 - `STRATEGY_COLUMNS`: List of columns to include in the strategy data.
-- `CREDENTIALS_FILE`: The file containing your TradingView API credentials.
+- `CREDENTIALS_FILE`: The file containing your GMAIL API credentials.
 - `TOKEN_FILE`: The file used to store authentication tokens.

 Example `config.json`: